DavidSantia/endpoint/README.md

 # endpoint
-Configure an enpoint struct to make either sequential or concurrent API requests in Go
+Simplified API access in Go.
+Configure an enpoint struct, then make a batch of sequential or concurrent requests.

 ## Overview
 This package is intended to provide a streamlined way to make repeated requests to an API.